Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: System Model

 The set of link-flow-pairs that interfere with $(\sk)$ can be described as

-Note that the interference model we adopt is very general.
-A schedule is a set of (active or inactive) link-flow-pairs, and can be represented by a vector $\vM \in \{0,1\}^{|\Pair|}$, where each link-flow-pair is set to 1 if it is active, and 0 if it is inactive, and $|\cdot|$ denotes the cardinality of a set.
+Note that the interference model we adopt is very general, and includes the class of the \emph{$K$-hop} interference model\footnote{Under the $K$-hop interference model, two links within a $K$-hop ``distance" interfere with each other and cannot be activated at the same time \cite{sharma06}.
+When $K=1$, it is also called the \emph{primary} or \emph{node-exclusive} interference model.
+The 1-hop interference model has been known as a good representation for Bluetooth or FH-CDMA networks \cite{hajek88, joo09, joo09c, lin06}.
+When $K=2$, it is often used to model the ubiquitous IEEE 802.11 DCF (Distributed Coordination Function) wireless networks \cite{chaporkar08, wu07, leconte09, joo09c}.}.
+A schedule is a set of (active or inactive) link-flow-pairs, and can be represented by a vector $\vM \in \{0,1\}^{|\Pair|}$, where $|\cdot|$ denotes the cardinality of a set.
+Each element $M_{\sk}$ is set to 1 if link-flow-pair $(\sk)$ is active, and 0 if link-flow-pair $(\sk)$ is inactive.
+Slightly abusing the notation, we also use $M$ to denote the set of active link-flow-pairs of $\vM$, i.e., $M\triangleq\{(\sk) \in \Pair ~|~ M_\sk=1 \}$.
 A schedule $\vM$ is said to be \emph{feasible} if no two link-flow-pairs of $\vM$ interfere with each other, i.e., $(\rj) \notin I(\sk)$ for all $(\rj)$, $(\sk)$ with $M_\rj = 1$ and $M_\sk = 1$.
 Let $\Matching_{\Pair}$ denote the set of all feasible schedules in $\Pair$, and let $Co(\Matching_{\Pair})$ denote its convex hull.

-Let $A_s(t)$ denote the number of packet arrivals at the source node of flow $s$ at time slot $t$.
-We assume that the packet arrival processes satisfy the Strong Law of Large Numbers (SLLN): with probability 1,
+Let $A_s(t)$ denote the number of packet arrivals at the source node of flow $s$ at time slot $t$. \high{We assume that packets are of unit length.
+Similar to \cite{andrews04}, we assume that each arrival process $A_s(t)$ is a stationary and ergodic Markov chain with countable state space, and satisfies} the Strong Law of Large Numbers (SLLN): That is, with probability one,